poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 Poppy is run by Python computer code.
 Depending on your Operating System you will have to install Python and in any case you'll have to install the required software libraries.

-Whatever your Operating System if you are getting started with Python and want to install a full Python environment for scientific computing, we suggest you to use [Anaconda Python distribution](https://www.continuum.io/why-anaconda).
+Whatever your Operating System if you are getting started with Python and want to install a full Python environment for scientific computing, **we suggest you to use [Anaconda Python distribution](https://www.continuum.io/why-anaconda)**.

 ### Install Python and Poppy softwares on Windows
 <!-- TODO ajouter Schéma installation Thibault -->